 Learn how to make the best oven baked sweet potatoes with this easy recipe.
-Each time you’ll have perfectly tender sweet potatoes with crispy and delicious skin!
+They’re perfectly tender with crispy and delicious skin!

 I’ll admit, I didn’t start eating sweet potatoes until a few years ago.
 My mom never made them growing up, so I thought I didn’t like them.
 Then one day I tried these scalloped sweet potatoes and I was hooked.
-Now I make roasted sweet potatoes or sweet potato fries almost every week.
+Now I make some sort of dish with them almost every week.

-If you’re trying to eat a little healthier, baked sweet potatoes are a great option.
+I love a classic baked potato, but if you’re trying to eat a little healthier then baked sweet potatoes are a great option.
 They’re loaded with fiber and antioxidants and are a great source of healthy carbs.
 Not only are they great for you, but they also taste delicious too!
 When baked in the oven, they get super tender on the inside with perfectly crispy skin.

-The options are endless with baked sweet potatoes.
-You can stuff them with your favorite toppings or keep it simple with a dab of butter, salt and pepper.
-Add a dash of cinnamon for a little more flavor or even scoop out the insides to make a sweet potato casserole.
-So many delicious ways to enjoy them!
+You can make stuffed sweet potatoes with your favorite toppings or keep it simple with a dab of butter, salt and pepper.
+Add a dash of cinnamon for a little more flavor or even scoop out the insides to make a sweet potato casserole or slice them for candied yams.
+The options are endless!

 One of my biggest tips when making sweet potatoes in the oven is to use a vegetable brush to clean them really well before baking.
 This helps get any unwanted dirt or yucky residue off the skin.
 And because the skin has such great health benefits, you want to make sure it’s clean so you can enjoy it!

 I like to use Fit fruit and vegetable cleaner to clean my potatoes.
 Simply scrub/wash them with warm water for about 30 seconds, then place on a paper towel to dry.
 You want them to dry completely after washing so that the skin will crisp up nicely in the oven.